-A native of the D.C. area, he will be returning from Los Angeles, CA where he most recently served as Chief of Staff for the Los Angeles County Probation Department, the largest probation department in the United States.
+A native of DC, he most recently served as Chief of Staff for the Los Angeles County Probation Department, the largest probation department in the United States.
 As Chief of Staff, Mr. Faust oversaw all administrative support areas of the Department which encompasses both adult and juvenile probation services with a budget of over $800M and 5,000 employees.

 Mr. Faust joins the District government as an accomplished public safety and business executive with over 35 years of executive management experience in the field of criminal justice and organizational leadership.